timholy/Cartesian.jl/README.md

 This package provides macros that currently appear to be the most performant way to implement numerous multidimensional algorithms in Julia.

+## NEWS: Cartesian is in Base, and backwards compatibility

+If you're using at least a pre-release version of Julia 0.3, I recommend using the version in base, which you can access with `using Base.Cartesian`.
+I also recommend the base [documentation](http://docs.julialang.org/en/latest/devdocs/cartesian/).

+At this point, the best purpose for this package is to provide a base-compatible implementation of Cartesian for Julia 0.2.
+This was implemented in the the 0.2 release of this package.
+Unfortunately, this changed several features, including the naming convention for variables
+(from `i1` to `i_1`).
+If you directly use these names (most likely, you do not), this will break your code.
+Sorry about that.
+You can either pin the package at the 0.1.5 release, or make changes in your code.

+# Legacy documentation

+The following documentation applies only for this package's 0.1 series.
+Use the [Julia documentation](http://docs.julialang.org/en/latest/devdocs/cartesian/) if you are using a more recent version of this package.

 ## Caution

 In practice, `Cartesian` effectively introduces a separate "dialect" of